5 More Common Ways Businesses Unknowingly Break the Law

 - Being late for work – $100.

 - Being absent without giving at least 48 hours notification – $250 and up.

 - Forgetting to lock the trucks – $100 from all crew members.

 - Smoking on job site or in company vehicles – $150 and up.

 This employer sums up the policy: “If you think that your presence (spirit) at the job site is enough to get paid you are wrong.
 Before you are paid you must reveal the quality and quantity of your work and your loyalty to the company.
-In the future this is what your pay will be based upon.”
+In the future, this is what your payment will be based upon.”